Centennial-SHN/SHN-Project/README.md

 - npm run dev

 4. Open your browser and go to localhost:5173 to view the running application
-5. Updated OpenAPI key in Azure
+5. Updated OpenAPI key in Azure files